15 min read

 Messages are not deleted from Topics when read, and topics can have multiple different consumers, this allows processing of the same messages by different consumers for different purposes.

 Batch processing is for processing bulk loads of data gathered over a period where a fast response time is not critical.
 For example EDI claims gathered over a day and submitted together in a file for processing overnight.

 Apache Hive is an open source Hadoop application for data warehousing.
 It offers a simple way to apply structure to large amounts of unstructured data, and then perform batch SQL-like queries on that data.

 Apache Spark is a next generation distributed parallel processing framework which provides a rich set of APIs for machine learning, graph processing, SQL.
 Spark is much faster than MapReduce for iterative algorithms, because Spark tries to keep things in memory, whereas MapReduce involves more reading and writing from disk.

 Spark Streaming brings Spark's APIs to stream processing, letting you write streaming jobs the same way you write batch jobs.
 Other popular options for Stream processing are Apache Flink and Apache Storm.

 For Storing lots of Data we need a data store that supports fast writes and scales.
-MapR-DB was designed to scale due to the fact that data that is accessed together is stored together.
+MapR Database was designed to scale due to the fact that data that is accessed together is stored together.

-With MapR-DB data is automatically distributed or partitioned across the cluster by key range, each server is the source for a subset of data.
+With MapR Database data is automatically distributed or partitioned across the cluster by key range, each server is the source for a subset of data.
 Grouping the data by row key provides for really fast read and writes.